Intercontinental Broadcasting Corporation: History

-The beginnings
+Beginnings

-Inter-Island Broadcasting Corporation was established on October 1, 1959, when DZTV Channel 13 in Manila aired its test broadcast.
-On March 1, 1960, at 6:30 pm, DZTV-TV 13 was finally launched and it became as the third television station in the country after the monopoly of DZAQ-TV of ABS and DZXL-TV of CBN owned by the Lopez family's Bolinao Electronics Corporation (now ABS-CBN Corporation).
-Its original location was at the corner of P. Guevara St. (formerly Little Baguio) in San Juan from 1960 to 1978.
-American businessman Dick Baldwin was the station's first owner and programming consisted of mostly foreign programs from American television network CBS and a few local shows.
+Inter-Island Broadcasting Corporation was established on October 1, 1959, when DZTV Channel 13 in Manila aired a test broadcast.
+On March 1, 1960 at 6:30 pm, DZTV-TV 13 was launched.
+It became the country's third television station after the monopoly of DZAQ-TV of ABS and DZXL-TV of CBN, owned by the Lopez family's Bolinao Electronics Corporation (now ABS-CBN Corporation).
+Its original location was on the corner of P. Guevara St. (formerly Little Baguio) in San Juan from 1960 to 1978.
+American businessman Dick Baldwin was the station's first owner, and programming primarily consisted of programs from the American television network CBS and a few local shows.

 Andrés Soriano Sr. of San Miguel Corporation acquired the network in 1962.
 Soriano was also the majority owner of the Radio Mindanao Network (RMN) and The Philippine Herald newspaper.
-Soriano's combined media interests formed the first tri-media organization in the Philippines.
+Soriano's media interests were the Philippines' first tri-media organization.
 As the television arm of the RMN, it partnered with the RMN radio stations for coverage of the general elections of 1969 and 1971.
-The station built relay transmitters to bring its programs to viewers in Cebu and Davao, with plans to open more in other cities.

-Between 1970 and 1972, IBC launched its color transmission system, Vinta Color, named after the vintas from Zamboanga, becoming the third network in the Philippines to convert to all-color broadcasts, after ABS-CBN and KBS.
-In September 1972, President Ferdinand Marcos declared martial law for the entire country, forcing all television and radio networks (except KBS which was owned by Roberto Benedicto) to be shut down by the government.
-A few months later, IBC was allowed by the government to return to the air.

-ABS-CBN veteran Ben Aniceto became the station manager of DZTV Channel 13 from 1973 to 1976.
+Between 1970 and 1972, IBC launched its color transmission system (Vinta Color, named after the vintas from Zamboanga) and was the third network in the Philippines to convert to all-color broadcasts after ABS-CBN and KBS.
+President Ferdinand Marcos imposed martial law on the country in September 1972, shutting down all television and radio networks except KBS (which was owned by Roberto Benedicto).
+A few months later, IBC was allowed to return to the air.
+ABS-CBN veteran Ben Aniceto was the station manager of DZTV Channel 13 from 1973 to 1976.